bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:29 PM CT, December 12</p>
+<p class="updated_time"> Latest data: 12:48 PM CT, December 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 29°
+- 30°
-- Mostly Cloudy
+- Overcast
-- 91% humidity
+- 89% humidity
-- 4 mph wind
+- 3 mph wind
-- 82% cloud cover
+- 100% cloud cover
 - 21 AQI 🟩
-- About 2.8 inches of snow on the ground
+- About 2.4 inches of snow on the ground
 - 0.08 inches of rain and 0.83 inches of snow in the past 24 hours
 - 1.57 inches of snow and 0.09 inches of rain expected in the next 48 hours